-If it cannot be communicated, check again that CF node names, RMS node names, and CIP addresses configured in /etc/cip.cf and / etc/hosts in step 1 and step 2 are correct.
+If the cluster system cannot be communicated, check again that CF node names, RMS node names, and CIP addresses configured in / etc/cip.cf and /etc/hosts in step 1 and step 2 are correct.

-For K5 environment, check the CF configuration with the following procedure:
+For cluster nodes placed between different network segments, in K5 environment, or in RHOSP environment, check the CF configuration with the following procedure:

-1. Execute the following command on any one node to make sure that both nodes have already joined in the cluster.
+1. Execute the following command on any one node to make sure that all the nodes have already joined in the cluster.

-'''

-cftool -n
+cftool - -n

-'''
+Example: W hen CF nod e name is shasta1, shasta2 2 and when there are 2 nodes

-''' cftool -n
+cftool - -n

-Node Number State Os Cpu
+Node Number State Os Сри

 shastal 1 UP Linux EM64T

 shasta2 2 UP Linux EM64T

-'''